pymc-devs/pymc/readme.rst

  * Simplify standard usage.
  * Build a GPU example
  * Give `sample` a way of automatically choosing step methods.
- * Do some profiling to see why likelihoods are slower in mcex than pymc
+ * Do some profiling to see why likelihoods are slower in pymc3 than pymc
  * Fix step_methods.gibbs.categorical so that it's faster, currently very slow.
  * Implement a potential object which can take incomplete covariances and exploit the conditional independence of nodes to do the whole calculation
  * Build examples showcasing different samplers